swathi862/lingo-translator-app/README.md

 ## Instructions
 1. Each team member should choose a language and build that language's DOM components
 1. Each team member should write all of their code in the JavaScript file that matches the language they chose.
-        - For example, if you chose Hindi, you'd be writing all yoru code in `hindi.js`
+For example, if you chose Hindi, you'd be writing all yoru code in `hindi.js`
 1. Use the language data in your JavaScript file.
 Your job is to print it to the DOM when the user clicks on the appropriate link in the nav bar.
-    - For example, when the user clicks on "Hindi" in the nav bar, _only_ the information about the Hindi language should print to the DOM
-    - If the user then clicks on "French" in the nav bar, the DOM component representing Hindi should disappear and be replaced by the DOM component representing French.
+For example, when the user clicks on "Hindi" in the nav bar, _only_ the information about the Hindi language should print to the DOM.
+If the user then clicks on "French" in the nav bar, the DOM component representing Hindi should disappear and be replaced by the DOM component representing French.
 1. You should plan on writing a seperate printer function for each property in your language object

 ## Stretch Goals